AllenInstitute/MIES/Packages/doc/SweepFormula.rst

 Multiple Y-Formulas
 """""""""""""""""""

 Several y-formulas can be plotted with the keyword `with`.
 The `with` must be on an own line between the y-formulas.
 If the y-data contains different data units the y-axis will show all data units separated by `/`.
+The `vs` allows to set a custom x-formula for the *single* y-formula left to it.
+Variables, see next section, can be used to reuse x-formulas for multiple statements without code duplication.

 .. code-block:: bash

+   xdata = range(10, 100, 10)

    0...10
    with
-   20...30
+   20...30 vs $xdata
-    vs range(10, 100, 10)
    and
-   10...20
-   with
    30...40
    with
-   40...50
+   40...50 vs $xdata
-    vs range(10, 100, 10)
-   and
-   20...30

 Variables
 ^^^^^^^^^